 In the viewer's head, things change anyhow.
 As one walks past a tower, the slats appear to move past each other.
 Foreground against back, they create shifting patterns in space.
 On the wall, thin pencil lines blend into soft fields of floating color.

-Last, LeWitt enjoys watching a scheme play itself out, like Lee Ufan and Mono-ha an ocean away, but with emphasis on that word play.
+Last, LeWitt enjoys watching a scheme play itself out, like Lee Ufan and Mono-ha an ocean away.
 I overheard a docent comparing one sculpture to the dizzying grid of the big city just outside and the egg-crate ceilings by Marcel Breuer above.
 The claim sounds childish, like going to any lengths to attract a museum crowd.
 Does any artist so despise representation?
 It reminded me, though, that New York seduced Piet Mondrian to new heights of permutation and play.
 LeWitt could work as Mondrian for the age of simulated 3D flybys.

 Yet he does break with the past.
 In place of composition, he offers rational patterning.
 In place of the spiritual in art, he brings ideas to earth, with no existence apart from its materials.
-In place of De Stijl—a Modernist's signature, style, and movement—he has his work team.
+In place of a modernist's signature, style, and movement, he has his work team.
 In place of a series, a single work runs down every possibility.
 In place of an object of contemplation, the object exists only as part of a process—from a concept to its perception.
 The viewer cannot stand outside this process, and it implicates the viewer in the museum's paranoid reach.

 Minimalism also functioned, however, as a last gasp for Modernism.
 In its insistence on process and the material thing, LeWitt's art connects to the ideas swirling around Jackson Pollock and others of his time.
 Besides, when Minimalists like Robert Smithson wrote about chaos, they enjoyed letting things happen.
 LeWitt takes everyone back to grade-school math, but then, at that age I preferred playing.